johncrook-davies/sailing/safety.md

   - launch the liferaft
   - pull on painter to inflate
   - get the heaviest/strongest in there first to stabilise it
-  - cut the painter using round-blated knife in raft, stream the sea anchor/drogue to prevent capsize and minimise downwind drift, close the canopy and maintain the canopy (bail out water to keep dry, keep door shut or open to let air in)
+  - cut the painter using round-blated knife in raft
+  - stream the sea anchor/drogue to prevent capsize and minimise downwind drift
+  - close the canopy and maintain the canopy (bail out water to keep dry, keep door shut or open to let air in)
   - avoid eating in first 24 hours to put body in starvation mode so it needs less water
   - post a 24hour lookout
 * helicopter rescue
   - clear cockpit to reduce chances of snag
+  - have an empty bucket ready to flate the highline so it doesn't get snagged
   - speak to them as much as possible
   - they will ask you to sail close hauled on a port tack to help them
   - rescuer will drop down on a high line - let this discharge in the water to discharge static